Individual Representation in Approval-Based Committee Voting: Introduction

-Most (if not all) of these approval-based proportionality notions focus on the representation of \textit{groups} of agents.
-Specifically, it is usually required that each sufficiently large group of agents is ``represented'' in the committee,\footnote{Often, there is also a condition on the ``cohesiveness'' of the group, stating that the approval preferences of group members need to be sufficiently aligned.} where the interpretation of ``representation'' differs across different notions.
-For example, \textit{extended justified representation} \cite{ABC+16a} prescribes that there exists at least one agent in the group approving a certain number of committee members, whereas \textit{proportional justified representation} \citep{SFF+17aNEW} demands that there are sufficiently many committee members that are each approved by at least one agent in the group.
-Notably, neither definition comprises any representation requirements for \textit{individual} agents in a group.
-Thus, a group may count as ``represented'' even though some agents in the group do not approve a single committee member.
+Most (if not all) of these approval-based proportionality notions focus on the representation of \textit{groups} of voters.
+Specifically, it is usually required that each sufficiently large group of voters is ``represented'' in the committee,\footnote{Often, there is also a condition on the ``cohesiveness'' of the group, stating that the approval preferences of group members need to be sufficiently aligned.
+This requirement is extensively discussed by \citet{BrPe23a}.} where the interpretation of ``representation'' differs across different notions.
+For example, \textit{extended justified representation} \cite{ABC+16a} prescribes that there exists at least one voter in the group approving a certain number of committee members, whereas \textit{proportional justified representation} \citep{SFF+17aNEW} demands that there are sufficiently many committee members that are each approved by at least one voter in the group.
+Notably, neither definition comprises any representation requirements for \textit{individual} voters in a group.
+Thus, a group may count as ``represented'' even though some voters in the group do not approve a single committee member.\footnote{Axioms like extended justified representation offer significant lower bounds on the \textit{average} satisfaction of a voter group (e.g., a high proportionality degree \citep{Skow21a}).
+However, this still does not ensure representation of voters on the individual level.}

 In this paper, we adopt an {\em individualistic} point of view: our goal is to provide all members of a voter group equal guarantees.
-Intuitively, when a population consists of $n$ agents and a committee of $k$ representatives is elected, we expect every cohesive voter group of size $\ell \cdot n/k$ to be represented by $\ell$ representatives in the committee; thus, each individual group member might reasonably hope that at least $\ell$ candidates represent her in the committee.
+Intuitively, when a population consists of $n$ voters and a committee of $k$ representatives is elected, we expect every cohesive voter group of size $\ell \cdot n/k$ to be represented by $\ell$ representatives in the committee; thus, each individual group member might reasonably hope that at least $\ell$ candidates represent her in the committee.
 This notion, which we call \textit{individual representation}, is aligned with the notion of ``individual fairness'' that was recently introduced in clustering (and in particular in facility location problems) by \citet{clust-fair-2020}: there, each individual expects to be served by a facility in distance proportional to the radius of the ball that captures its $n/k$ closest neighbors, where~$n$ is the number of individuals and $k$ is the number of facilities.

 Individual representation, as defined in this paper, is a strengthening of a notion called \textit{semi-strong justified representation} by \citet{ABC+16a}.
 The latter property requires that all members of a group are represented in the committee \textit{at least once}, given that the group is large and cohesive enough.
 Individual representation strengthens this requirement by demanding that all members of cohesive groups are represented multiple times (in proportion to the group size). \citet{ABC+16a} observed that semi-strong JR cannot be provided in all instances; this immediately implies our stronger requirement is not universally attainable either.